-Returning after an absence of many years, Janina will be one of the guests of honour at the 25th Festival of Fantastic Films, Britain's longest-running genre film festival.
+Returning after an absence of many years, Janina was one of the guests of honour at the 25th Festival of Fantastic Films, Britain's longest-running genre film festival.

-The full weekend event will be held at the Manchester Conference Centre, and to celebrate the Festival's 25th anniversary, membership cost has been rolled back to just £25, the rate charged at the first Festival in 1990.
+The full weekend event was held at the Manchester Conference Centre, and to celebrate the Festival's 25th anniversary, membership cost was rolled back to just £25, the rate charged at the first Festival in 1990.

 London Film Convention:

-The convention hopes to run some clips from Dr Jekyll and Never Take Sweets, and to feature an interview with Janina.
+The convention hoped to run some clips from Dr Jekyll and Never Take Sweets, and to feature an interview with Janina.

 London Film Memorabilia Convention:

 The convention is held six times a year, and the November event was the “Hammer Horror Film Day.”
 Wayne Kinsey was also there, bringing his new book “The Peter Cushing Scrapbook” for which Janina wrote “a little something”!